phobot-leak/phobot/README.md

 5. Then Launch

 By following these steps, you should be able to get Phobot up and running without any issues.

+dm seasnail1 or chronosuser on discord for help